schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	:param bool UseSubroutines: If to use subroutines for CFF.
 Default: True
 	:param bool UseProductionNames: If to use production names.
 Default: True
 	:param bool Containers: list of container formats.
 Use any of the following constants: :const:`PLAIN`, :const:`WOFF`, :const:`WOFF2`, :const:`EOT`.
 Default: PLAIN
+	:param bool DecomposeSmartStuff: If smart components should be decomposed.
+Default: True
-	:return: On success, True, on failure error message.
+	:return: On success, True; on failure, error message.
 	:rtype: bool/list